tagtag/Social-Insects/README.md

 Execute sample.R in order get to get gene list available at Additional file 1 (https://doi.org/10.1186/s12859-018-2068-7) (It also requires to execute externally several bacth files, R11.bat to R27.bat, during execution.
 See sample.R for more details)

+R version 3.4.2 (2017-09-28) -- "Short Summer" : This R code seems to be valid in this version.
+No other version might not be supported.